Middlewares

 Middleware is similar to the Express middleware with the difference that it's a class and you can use the IoC to inject other services on its constructor.

 All middlewares decorated by Middleware have one method named use().
-This method can use all parameters decorators as you could see with the Controllers and return a promise.
+This method can use all parameters decorators as you can see with the Controllers and return a promise.

 # Configuration

-To begin, you must add the middlewares folder on the componentsScan attribute in your server settings as follows:
+To begin, you must add the middlewares folder to the componentsScan attribute in your server settings as follows:

 import {Configuration} from "@tsed/di";